micahasowata/algos/README.md

 # algos

-->> Algorithms by Sedgewick and Wayne
+->> Introduction to Algorithms by CLRS